SDP-DT04/Web-Application/ReadMe.md

 ### Required Components
 You'll want to go get the following:
-  -Python and an interpreter
+  - Python and an interpreter
-  -NodeJS
+  - NodeJS
-  -MongoDB
+  - MongoDB
-  -Grunt
+  - Grunt

 The following sections describes in detail how to get each.
 I'd clone/download the repo now and setup your working directory.